Employee Costs in the UK: What an Employer Usually Pays

 That is why a truthful employee-cost estimate usually needs business-specific inputs rather than just salary alone.
 A generic number without those assumptions can easily mislead.

-How to use PayPrecision alongside employer-cost thinking
+How to use PayPrecise alongside employer-cost thinking

 If you are trying to understand salary from the worker’s perspective, start with the salary calculator.
 If you want to see what a job is really worth after commuting, unpaid overtime and work-related costs, use true cost of a job and True Wage.
 Those pages help answer the employee-side value question even though they are not business-side staffing calculators.

-If you need an exact employer-cost model for budgeting or hiring, you would usually need payroll-specific inputs and company assumptions that go beyond what PayPrecision currently asks for.
+If you need an exact employer-cost model for budgeting or hiring, you would usually need payroll-specific inputs and company assumptions that go beyond what PayPrecise currently asks for.
 This page is therefore intended as a high-trust explainer, not a substitute for a dedicated HR, payroll or finance costing tool.

 UK context